Pakistani popular music: Coke Studio

 Coke Studio, a popular Pakistani music television series, became Pakistan's first official venture into the collaboration of Pakistani pop music artists.
 Coke Studio has become phenomenal hit which has given 14 successful seasons up till now.
 The first 7 seasons have been produced by Rohail Hyatt a member of the veteran former Pop band of Pakistan Vital Signs.
 It is one of a kind which involves the fusion of oldies and news and is telecast on all the TV channels and some radio channels of Pakistan making it available for everyone at home and abroad.
 The platform brought forth the talents of folk and modern artists such as Arif Lohar and Meesha Shafi.
 The season 8 Coke Studio got immense popularity and many of its songs topped charts of most of the online music streaming websites popular in south Asia such as Taazi, SoundCloud and Patari.pk.

 Following success in Pakistan after its first launch, Coke Studio has become an international franchise.
 The Pakistani show has amassed a large fan following in neighboring India.
 The success of the show prompted Coca-Cola to launch the Indian version Coke Studio @ MTV, with a similar format, which has proven to be both critically acclaimed and commercially successful.
 The Indian version has been produced by MTV India.
 In April 2012, an Arab version of the show, Coke Studio بالعربي was launched in the Middle East featuring performances by various Arabic and international music artists, produced by the songwriter Michel Elefteriades.

 Pakistan Idol

 The Idol franchise was launched in Pakistan in 2013 with the Pakistan Idol series, which was telecast by Geo TV.
 The anthem for the show was Awaaz Mein Teri, composed and sang by Ali Zafar.
 The show was judged by Bushra Ansari, Ali Azmat, and Hadiqa Kiani.
 The winner of the first season was Zamad Baig.

 Pepsi Battle of the Bands

 Pepsi Battle of the Bands is television show based on the concept of Battle of the Bands, first aired in 2002 on PTV Home.
 The show was revived in 2017.
 This season featured judges Atif Aslam, Meesha Shafi and Fawad Khan who performed Vital Signs' "Do Pal Ka Jeevan" and Alamgir's "Dekha Na Tha" as a tribute;

+Acoustic Station

+Kashan Admani released Pakistan's first music web series, Acoustic Station in 2019.
+The series was based on unplugged music and featured popular musicians in the likes of Natasha Baig, Kashmir (Pakistani band), Kami Paul, Natasha Khan (Pakistani singer), Shallum Asher Xavier, and more.